NHOrus/srwq-compilation/episode-13.md

 "Hush."

-DO YOU STILL WANT TO PURSUE LAT, OR WILL YOU MAKE DO WITH THE 5 CONFIRMED PEOPLE?
-View SameGoogleiqdbSauceNAO RmF_WilyEyebrow.gif, 1KiB, 50x50
-Stealthyboy !fchRKomfls Tue 09 Feb 2010 03:16:02 No.4502182 Report
-Quoted By: >>4502210 >>4502213
->>4502171
-And then, once everyone's drunk, we "take advantage of the situation"

-And by take advantage of, I mean rape.
-And by the situation, I mean everyone.
-Anonymous Tue 09 Feb 2010 03:16:02 No.4502185 Report
-Quoted By: >>4502220
-GET DRUNK

-PROCEED TO RIGOROUSLY EXPLAIN YOUR INSECURITIES TO ANYONE WHO WILL LISTEN Stealthyboy !fchRKomfls Tue 09 Feb 2010 03:19:02 No.4502205 Report
->>4502179
-We definately need a Latooni!
-Who else would we molest while exceedingly drunk?
-Apart from all the others it the group of course.
-Anonymous Tue 09 Feb 2010 03:19:02 No.4502208 Report
-"Kai, Irm, we suspect Latooni has a severe fun deficiency!
-It's very serious and the only cure is to go to the nearest party as fast as possible!"
-View SameGoogleiqdbSauceNAO 7anifreezeman.gif, 9KiB, 57x58
-Anonymous Tue 09 Feb 2010 03:20:02 No.4502210 Report
->>4502182

-Hmm... not a bad plan, master.
-Fromage Tue 09 Feb 2010 03:20:02 No.4502213 Report
->>4502182
-that's the plan !
-But, geez, Latooni's too serious...
-Let's pay her a visit this night !
-Anonymous Tue 09 Feb 2010 03:21:02 No.4502220 Report
->>4502185
->PROCEED TO RIGOROUSLY EXPLAIN YOUR INSECURITIES TO ANYONE WHO WILL LISTEN

-Let's confuse Seolla into teaming up with us on being tsundere at Arado by weeping on her shoulder about how 'he' abandoned us even though he was our best friend.
-Anonymous Tue 09 Feb 2010 03:25:02 No.4502244 Report
-Quoted By: >>4502248
-How about we SMS Kai?
-Sciencegar Sciencebolt Tue 09 Feb 2010 03:27:02 No.4502248 Report
-Quoted By: >>4502257
->>4502244

-Your phone has no credit.
-You meant to get a pay-monthly plan, but the whole becoming-an-outlaw-to-join-Shadow-Mirror kinda sunk that plan.
-Anonymous Tue 09 Feb 2010 03:28:02 No.4502257 Report
->>4502248
-Borrow Ibis's phone.
-Anonymous Tue 09 Feb 2010 03:44:02 No.4502329 Report
-obtain lat
-go to mardi gras
-something goes horribly horribly wrong wacky hijinx ensue
-Sciencegar Sciencebolt Tue 09 Feb 2010 03:44:02 No.4502335 Report
-Quoted By: >>4502340 >>4502363
-"Give me your phone Ibis.
-I need to call Subota."

-"Ugh...I don't have a phone.
-Fugitive from EFA justice, remember?"

-"Curses!!"

-BARGE INTO THE MEETING, GO FIND SOMEONE ELSE, OR MEET RING?
-Stealthyboy !fchRKomfls Tue 09 Feb 2010 03:46:02 No.4502340 Report
->>4502335
-Could you try knocking on the door?

-Oh fuck it, barge straight in.
-Sanger Zombolt!
-Tue 09 Feb 2010 03:49:02 No.4502363 Report
->>4502335
-Barging in is the only sensible choice.

-Mardi gras is goign to end and we aren't there yet.
-Fromage Tue 09 Feb 2010 03:50:02 No.4502365 Report
-Quoted By: >>4502382
->"Kai, Irm, we suspect Latooni has a severe fun deficiency!
-It's very serious and the only cure is to go to the nearest party as fast as possible!" this would be a good chance againts Irm but totally random on Kai...
-Well at least we'll try to kick the door "gently" so it can remain intact...
-Anonymous Tue 09 Feb 2010 03:54:02 No.4502382 Report
-Quoted By: >>4502394
->>4502365
-YES.
-OMG THIS.
-Latooni has a fun deficiency and we must cure it!
-Anonymous Tue 09 Feb 2010 03:56:02 No.4502394 Report
-Quoted By: >>4502437
->>4502382
-It makes sense, we are Nurse Tarask after all.
-Stealthyboy !fchRKomfls Tue 09 Feb 2010 04:06:02 No.4502437 Report
->>4502394
-When we finally get a dress for Arado, we've got to see about getting a nurses uniform for Katina too.
-Sciencegar Sciencebolt Tue 09 Feb 2010 04:10:02 No.4502463 Report
-Quoted By: >>4502479 >>4502482 >>4502483 >>4502490 >>4502513 >>4502541
 "I'll have to do things the old-fashioned way..."
 You grumble as you walk towards the door of the Trilobites meeting room.

-Miss Tarask, I don't think you're going to get what you want this time.
+*Miss Tarask, I don't think you're going to get what you want this time.*

 "Wuh...Dumi, what do you mean?"

-I've been listening in on the conversation, from the vibrations in the walls.
+*I've been listening in on the conversation, from the vibrations in the walls.
 They're in a much more serious mood than you, I'm afraid.
 Irm is confused and rather out of his depth, truth be told.
 Kai is continuing to manuver himself into a full authority position over the group, with Echidna continually reminding him that he's not a true Shadow Mirror.
 They're caught in a deadlock between wanting to send a small group to Africa, or simply remaining here until Axel recovers to reclaim command.
-Should you abruptly enter the room demanding they all go the carnival, I don't think it would greatly improve their opinion of you."
+Should you abruptly enter the room demanding they all go the carnival, I don't think it would greatly improve their opinion of you.*

-"Oh...Do you want to come?"
+"Oh...
+Do you want to come?"

-I'd love to.
+*I'd love to.*

 CONTINUE ON COURSE, FIND OTHERS, GO TO RING?
 Fromage Tue 09 Feb 2010 04:14:02 No.4502479 Report